Supplemental Resources

 Martin, A. (2014).
 In Whose Honor?
 (Clip).
 Retrieved from YouTube.

-Please note that it is not the intent of this book for classroom teachers to utilize testimonials to teach students how to make or replicate regalia.
+Please note that it is NOT the intent of this book for classroom teachers to utilize testimonials to teach students how to make or replicate regalia.
 In fact, those types of activities tend to further perpetuate stereotypes, exploitation, and appropriation of Indigenous peoples.
 The purpose of this chapter is to expose readers to the deep rooted relationships between Indigenous peoples and the natural and spiritual elements of the world.
 An appropriate classroom activity may highlight that 1) Indigenous peoples are a living people, 2) Regalia has a spiritual significance (and is often exploited through sports mascots and costumes) and 3) our human responsibility to respect and protect the natural environment.

 CHAPTER 15: Ihuk - A Time of Renewal, Transformation, and Journey Towards the Future